t4guw/100-Unity-Mechanics-for-Programmers/programs/dice_roller/README.md

 # Dice Roller

 ## Description
-This mechanic shows an implementation of rolling of 1-5 dice.
+This mechanic shows an implementation of rolling up to 5 dice.

 ## Implementation
 There are several steps that need to be taken in the Unity Editor.